webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Song-of-the-Siren.md

 ---
 aliases:
-- "Song of the Siren"
+  - Song of the Siren
 tags:
   - Compendium/CSRD/en/Artifacts/Song-of-the-Siren
   - Artifact
   - Artifact/Modern-Fantasy
+title: Song of the Siren
+collection: Artifacts
+kind: Compendium
 ---
 ## Song of the Siren

 >1d6 +3